BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 4d – As a Free/Paid User, I want to be able to level up my character, so that I can make progress in the game.
+### User Story 4d: As a Free/Paid User, I want to be able to level up my character, so that I can make progress in the game.

 **Acceptance Criteria:** A user must be able to level up, and compare statistics of their previous level and current level.